ebeneliason/easy-pattern/README.md

 create recursive stacks which compose two or more patterns together as one.

 Patterns may also apply an opacity effect via the [`alpha`](#alpha) and [`ditherType`](#dithertype) properties.
-This mask remains fixed even as the pattern itself shifts in phase, and applies to the pattern its defined on and all layers beneath it.
+This mask remains fixed even as the pattern itself shifts in phase, and applies to all layers of the pattern it's defined on and any more deeply nested beneath it.

 > [!NOTE]
 > The current fully-composited pattern image is accessible via the `compositePatternImage` property.
 Note that this